kevinhammond/CIPs/CIP-0123/README.md

 However, in an extreme situation, the partition may persist beyond the Praos rollback limit of *k* blocks (currently 2,160 blocks).
 In this case, the nodes will not be able to rollback to rejoin the main chain, since this would violate the required Praos guarantees.
+It's reassuring to note that usually the minority-stake chains are obligated to roll back, and hence the outage would have to last a long while in order for the slower partition's chain to grow by more than *k* blocks.

 #### Remediations